How Threadkeeper Protects Your Privacy

 6. Temporal Summaries

-Daily scheduled jobs (running on AWS Fargate containers) look across your recent entries to generate weekly, monthly, seasonal, and yearly summaries.
+Daily scheduled jobs (running on AWS Fargate containers) look across your recent entries to generate summaries at five time scales: daily, weekly, monthly, seasonal, and yearly.
 These roll up your individual thoughts into narratives that help you see trends over time.

 What Gets Encrypted Where